Reynholm1/ways_of_working/README.md

 ## How I give and receive feedback
 * I find regular feedback helpful, when I'm finishing a bit of work, please let me know how I've done on it - no matter how small.
-* I struggle to not focus on negatives in feedback.
+* I'm internally more negative, but am working on this.
+Please do provide me with constructive feedback.
 * The more specific the feedback the better.
-* I like to provide positive feedback in public whereever possible.
+* I like to provide positive feedback in public wherever possible.
-* I always try to provide constructive with a desired outcome.
+* When I provide feedback - I always try to provide constructive feedback with a desired outcome.

 ## How I learn
 * I learn by asking questions - no matter how basic.
 * Video tutorials, I find *just* reading a bit dry.
 * Mostly reactively, when a problem or study target arises.
 * Learn by doing - having a problem and solving for it.
-* mimicing, I will often take code someone else has written and adapt it.
+* mimicking, I will often take code someone else has written and adapt it.

 ## What I struggle with
 * no clear direction, I find it easier to work towards a specific, measurable goal.